gerauber/color_palette_creator/readme.md

 	* if required, generate as many times as you want another plot (all colour codes are printed on the terminal)
 	* if you are satisfied with the colours, save the codes in a `.txt` file, and save the figure in a `.pdf` file

+## Good practices

+This code follows the style convention established in the [PEP8 document](https://peps.python.org/pep-0008/).